 Labor, materials, services – they all drive up costs and eat into margins.
 Often, inefficient processes are to blame.
 Time-consuming design inspections and rework are expensive and invariably impact profitability.

 Since designs can be validated early to minimize the number of mistakes that must be fixed late in the design and manufacturing process, costs decrease.
 Teams no longer have to pay for the time-consuming work of manually entering and sharing data, and less material is wasted during manufacturing because designs are correct-by-construction the first time.

 How do you create a digital twin to implement digitalization?

 Creating a Digital Twin requires you to combine the aircraft harness topology and wiring connections into a comprehensive digital model – and Siemens Capital makes it easy.
 The solution’s powerful design automation capabilities combined with its model-based wiring harness engineering workflow helps harness manufacturers cut costs, improve product quality, and boost efficiency.

 Want to learn more?
-Watch our webinar and hear how digitalization is transforming the traditional approach to wire harness design, and how Capital can help you create and leverage a digital twin for seamless data exchange throughout the product development lifecycle.→ Wire harness design: An underappreciated secret ingredient of your aerospace success
+Download the white paper “Optimizing aircraft wire harness design” and watch our webinar.
+Read and hear how digitalization is transforming the traditional approach to wire harness design, and how Capital can help you create and leverage a digital twin for seamless data exchange throughout the product development lifecycle.→ Wire harness design: An underappreciated secret ingredient of your aerospace success